Turkey meat vs. Chicken meat — Health Impact and Nutrition Comparison

-To read more about the glycemic index of foods with no carbohydrates, you can visit this page.
+You can visit this page to read more about the glycemic index of foods with no carbohydrates.

-The pH value of fresh chicken meat falls in the range of 5.8 to 6.3 (11).
+The pH value of fresh chicken meat falls from 5.8 to 6.3 (11).
 Turkey meat has been researched to have a very similar pH value in the range of 5.8 to 6.5 (12).
 Thus, the pH values of both chicken and turkey meat are slightly acidic.

 Poultry meat has a pH value closer to neutral when fresh and gets more acidic over time (12).

-When looking at these foods’ Potential Renal Acid Load or PRAL values, turkey meat appears to be somewhat more acid-forming.
+When looking at these foods' Potential Renal Acid Load or PRAL values, turkey meat appears more acid-forming.
 The PRAL values for turkey and chicken are 16.3 and 14.6, respectively.
-The higher the positive PRAL value, the more acid the given food produces.
+The higher the positive PRAL value, the more acid the food produces.